Farmers Co-Op — What Are They and How Can You Benefit From Them?

-As a grower cop-op, they focus on the people they serve and the growers they work with.
+As a farmer cop-op, they focus on the people they serve and the growers they work with.
 The growers are also the owners, so they’re committed to doing things the right way.
-Focusing on people rather than commercial goals is always better for everyone, from the growers all the way to the consumers.
+Focusing on people rather than commercial goals is always better for everyone, from the farmers all the way to the consumers.

 But how did North Bay Produce become an international leader in produce?

 What started out as part of the Cherry Central Cooperative, North Bay started marketing their produce in 1984.
 Their marketing was working, and they had a higher demand for their asparagus, apples, and prunes — their primary products at the time.
 In order to provide produce all year and to meet the needs of the people they serve, they started importing fruits and veggies from Latin America.
 So they formed North Bay Produce to include their group of international growers and have been expanding ever since.